Raageshwari Loomba: Biography

 Raageshwari attended the Auxilium Convent High School.

-As a teenager, Raageshwari signed her first film as an actor, Zid (released in 1994).
+As a teenager, Raageshwari made her film debut with the 1993 film Aankhen (1993).
+She subsequently appeared in Main Khiladi Tu Anari (1994), Zid (1994) and Dil Kitna Nadan Hai.

 Raageshwari signed a deal with Coca-Cola to do a series of concerts all over India.

 In 2000, Raageshwari and her father collaborated on another album, Y2K Saal Do Hazaar.
 Raageshwari was suffering from malaria, while shooting for the video "Ikki chikki chikita."
 The album was released with a concert on the eve of the year 2000.
 Just a week after the concert, Raageshwari was diagnosed with Bell's palsy, which left her with a paralysed left side of the face and a slur in her voice.
 Over the next year, she rehabilitated herself with help of physiotherapy, electrical stimulation and yoga.
 She did television shows such as Ek do teen and Baar baar dekho on MTV, Kuch Kehti Hai Yeh Dhun on Sony, Quest for BBC and One on One With Raageshwari on TEN Sports.